kevinpt/opbasm/_sources/rst/tutorial.txt

   end_if:
          output sE, TX_DATA

 Here the ``jump Z, equal`` instruction branches to the "equal" label when the Z flag is set.
 Otherwise the next instruction is executed.
+Notice that the false block appears before the true block.

 When you have no else condition, the true block can be placed immediately after the expression evaluation code: